OliviaHultman/Journal-app/README.md

 # Patient Journal Project

-This project is a web-based **Patient Journal** system developed as part of the course **FullStack-utveckling och DevOps** during the third year of my Bachelor's in Computer Engineering at KTH.
+This project is a web-based **Patient Journal** system developed as part of the course **FullStack Development and DevOps** during the third year of my Bachelor's in Computer Engineering at KTH.
 The system is built over three labs, with each lab expanding the functionality.
 It integrates with **HAPI FHIR** as the medical database and uses modern Full Stack and DevOps practices.

 ## Features
 - Patient data management (observations, conditions, encounter, patient and practitioner information, and messages).